dorisjin1003/java-tutorial/cha03_variable.md

 2. Reference types include classes, interfaces, and arrays.

 ## Integer type
+Integer constants (specific values) in Java default to int type.
+To declare a long constant, 'l' or 'L' must be appended after the value.

 ## Float type
 A brief explanation about the representation of floating-point numbers in computers: